KnpLabs/php-github-api/doc/project/projects.md

 ## Repo / Projects API
 [Back to the "Repos API"](../) | [Back to the navigation](../README.md)

 This api is currently only available to developers in Early Access.
 To access the API during the Early Access period, you must provide a custom media type in the Accept header.

 Both repositories and organisations have projects.
-The api is only different for gettings all or a single project.
+The api is only different for getting all or a single project.
 All the example use the repository projects api but this also works form the organization api (`$client->api('org_projects')`)

 ```php